30% OFF Tempcover fee in our app

 • Get as much time behind the wheel as possible

-• Practice new parts of driving between lessons
+• Practice new parts of driving in-between lessons

-• Only book your test when you feel ready
+• Only book your practical test once you feel ready

-Unless you’re super lucky, it’s unlikely you’ll have your own car to learn to drive in.
-Most learners will need to learn to drive in a parent’s car.
+Unless you’re very lucky, it’s unlikely you’ll have your own car to learn to drive in.
+Most learners will need to do their extra driving practice in a parent’s car.
+This can help speed up the whole learning-to-drive process while offering more flexibility as practice will not be reliant on the instructor’s schedule.

 Learning to drive in your parents’ car is a great way to speed up learning to drive, but it’s important to make sure your parents or anyone else you want to practice with are eligible to do so.